apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock Market Today: Dow Opens Higher; JPMorgan, Wells Fargo in Focus — Live Updates**
+**Unlocking Uranus: NASA’s Dual Observations Pave the Way to Discovering New Worlds**

-You can read more about it [here](https://www.wsj.com/livecoverage/jpmorgan-wells-fargo-earnings-stock-market-10-11-2024).
+You can read more about it [here](https://scitechdaily.com/unlocking-uranus-nasas-dual-observations-pave-the-way-to-discovering-new-worlds/).

 ## Requirements
 - Python 3.8